 Personal protective equipment is the last level of protection in the fight against safety hazards.
 Even still, you need to supply adequate PPE to your workers which is a requirement under the OSHA standards for PPE.
 As always, consult with these standards to determine the best way to protect your team.
+Personal protective equipment is the level of protection that creates a safety buffer against hazards.

-What are the different levels of protection?
+What are the different personal protective equipment level of protection?

 There are four different levels of PPE which are ranked in order of severity from highest to lowest.
 You can find an in-depth description of each level in OSHA standard 1910.120 Appendix B, “General Description and Discussion of the Levels of Protection and Protective Gear.”